Texas Ranger Division: Awards

-Officers killed
+Rangers killed

 Since the establishment of the Texas Department of Public Safety Texas Rangers Division, 124 Rangers have been killed in the line of duty.
 The following list also contains officers from the Texas Rangers, which was merged into the Texas Department of Public Safety.

 The causes of death are as follows:

 Hall of Fame and Museum

 The Texas Ranger Hall of Fame and Museum opened in Waco in 1968.
+Authorized by the Texas Department of Public Safety and the Texas Legislature, it preserves and presents the history and heritage of the Texas Rangers.
+The museum houses more than 14,000 artifacts, including weapons, badges, uniforms, personal gear, and artworks related to the Rangers.

+The Hall of Fame honors Rangers who have made significant contributions to the division and to Texas history.
+Inductees are selected by a board of historical advisors and serve as representatives of the Rangers' service, bravery, and legacy.
+The museum also features a research center dedicated to the scholarly study of Ranger history, making it an important resource for historians and the public alike.